Iowa Code 17A.4 – Procedure for adoption of rules

 1. Prior to the adoption, amendment, or repeal of any rule an agency shall:

 a.
 Give notice of its intended action by submitting the notice to the administrative rules coordinator and the administrative code editor.
 The administrative rules coordinator shall assign an ARC number to each rulemaking document.
 The administrative code editor shall publish each notice meeting the requirements of this chapter in the Iowa administrative bulletin created pursuant to section 2B.5A.
-The agency shall also submit a copy of the notice to the chairpersons and ranking members of the appropriate standing committees of the general assembly for additional study.
+The legislative services agency shall provide the chairpersons and ranking members of the appropriate standing committees of the general assembly a means to receive an electronic copy of the notice for additional study.
 Any notice of intended action shall be published at least thirty-five days in advance of the action.
 The notice shall include a statement of either the terms or substance of the intended action or a description of the subjects and issues involved, and the time when, the place where, and the manner in which interested persons may present their views.

 b.
 Afford all interested persons not less than twenty days to submit data, views, or arguments in writing.
 If timely requested in writing by twenty-five interested persons, by a governmental subdivision, by the administrative rules review committee, by an agency, or by an association having not less than twenty-five members, the agency must give interested persons an opportunity to make oral presentation.
 The opportunity for oral presentation must be held at least twenty days after publication of the notice of its time and place in the Iowa administrative bulletin.
 The agency shall consider fully all written and oral submissions respecting the proposed rule.
 Within one hundred eighty days following either the notice published according to the provisions of paragraph “a” or within one hundred eighty days after the last date of the oral presentations on the proposed rule, whichever is later, the agency shall adopt a rule pursuant to the rulemaking proceeding or shall terminate the proceeding by publishing notice of termination in the Iowa administrative bulletin.